Everything you need to know about credit cards for small businesses

 The application process will be different for every provider, but you can usually apply online, by phone or by visiting a branch.

-- The type of business e.g. limited company, sole trader;
+The type of business e.g. LLC or Corporation;

-- The sector your business operates in e.g. transport;
+The sector your business operates in e.g. transportation;

-- What countries you trade with (there may be some restrictions if your business trades with Syria, North Korea, Sudan, Iran or Cuba);
+What countries you are in business in (there may be some restrictions if your business trades with Syria, North Korea, Sudan, Iran or Cuba);

 You may also be asked to provide your personal details including: